LynnCen/Lyc-notes/docs/english/四级/index.md

 Environmental protection 示例：
 Environmental awareness is of great importance to the sustainable development of our society.
 If everyone saves energy and reduces waste in daily life, we can protect our planet for future generations.

+Nowadays, there is a growing discussion about the appropriate use of AI technology in assisting learning.
+It has sparked heated debate among college students.
+It is generally believed that AI plays a vital role in our daily study.
+To elaborate on my point, we should consider it from the following perspectives.

+To begin with, AI-assisted learning is characterized by its wide variety of educational tools.
+So that it not only helps you to accumulate adequate knowledge of different subjects around the world, but also arouses your passion for learning and brings you an opportunity to make new friends in online study groups.

+Moreover, AI technology can provide personalized learning suggestions.
+There is no denying that AI enables us to improve our study efficiency and accuracy, which is beneficial to our future academic and career development.

+In conclusion, AI technology is indispensable to modern education.
+It is high time that we took effective measures to use AI responsibly, such as setting clear guidelines and avoiding over-reliance on it.

+## 翻译

+In recent years, northeast china is vigorously developing the ice and snow resources.
+For example, harbin utilized the adequate ice and snow resources to build the "Big Ice and Snow World" which is characterized by ist localized features